 - $7,600 in 30 years.

 There’s more than a 700% increase over 30 years while there’s only a 100% increase in 10 years.
 A 100% increase is great but it’s not even on the same scale as a 700% increase.

 Low-cost index funds don’t cost much to invest your money in.
 The key is to make sure it’s a low-cost index fund, as not all index funds are low in cost.
 The less fees you pay to invest, the more money you have to earn interest on and the greater you benefit from the power of compound interest.

-Investing for Retirement Mistakes
+Mistakes in Investing for Retirement

 About 5 years ago I was watching a PBS special with Suzy Orman where she was telling the audience low-cost index funds was a smart way to invest your money for retirement.
 I was so excited to hear this.
 I thought I was being let in on a special secret.